makimattila/makimattila.github.io/index.md

 ## Education

-- **PhD in Economics, Aalto University, 2021--**   Advanced coursework in economics and mathematics.
-Research visit at MIT Department of Economics in 2023--24.
+- **PhD in Economics, Aalto University, 2021--** (Research visit at MIT Department of Economics in 2023--24.)
 - **MSc in Economics, Aalto University, 2021**
 - **BSc in Economics and Business Administration, Aalto University, 2019**